Tom Seaver, heart and mighty arm of Miracle Mets, dies at 75

 Tom Seaver, heart and mighty arm of Miracle Mets, dies at 75New

-NEW YORK (AP) — New York Mets pitching great Tom Seaver has died at 75.
+NEW YORK (AP) — Hall of Fame pitcher and New York Mets icon Tom Seaver has died at 75.
 Seaver died Monday from complications of Lewy body dementia and COVID-19.
-The Hall of Famer’s family announced in 2019 he had dementia.
-Seaver was one of the greatest pitchers of his generation and the resplendent star of the Miracle Mets 1969 championship team.
-He was a classic power pitcher who won 311 games.
-Former Mets catcher Mike Piazza says Seaver “will always be the heart and soul of the Mets.”
+His family announced in 2019 he had dementia.
+Tom Terrific was one of the greatest pitchers in baseball history, the revered and resplendent star of the 1969 Miracle Mets championship team.
+A classic power pitcher nicknamed The Franchise, he won 311 games and struck out 3,640 batters from 1967-86.
+Former Mets catcher Mike Piazza said Seaver “will always be the heart and soul of the Mets.”
 After retirement, Seaver tended to his Northern California vineyard.
-Tom Seaver was 75.
+George Thomas Seaver was 75.